thepangean/thepangean.github.io/_posts/2020-01-03-The-End-Of-The-Wildcard-Era.md

 This may be the main reason the NFL would have for changing the playoff seeding.
 It is a sport and league rich with history and unbelievable stories, which shouldn’t allow an underachieving team to sneak into home-field advantage and ride that momentum to the Super Bowl.
 If the NFL ever does change this format, we could have many amazing underdog stories.
-Teams like the Seahawks wouldn’t be hosting the first round of the playoffs while fans remain in disbelief that a 9-7 Eagles team is hosting wildcard weekend.
+Teams like the Seahawks wouldn’t be on the road for the first round of the playoffs while fans remain in disbelief that a 9-7 Eagles team is hosting wildcard weekend.

 NFL Standings on FOX Sports: [https://www.foxsports.com/nfl/standings](https://www.foxsports.com/nfl/standings)